Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data: Auxiliary results

-Observe that we have used H\"{o}lder's inequality and Lemma \ref{lem:E_S} to get the estimate before the last.
-The choice $p=q(n-1)(q-1)$ yields the desired bound.
-From the above remark on the kernel $\kk_j$, one has
+Observe that we have used H\"{o}lder's inequality and Lemma \ref{lem:E_S} to get the penultimate estimate and \eqref{equiv} and Proposition \ref{prop:Stokes-Triebel} for the last.
+From the above remark on the kernel $\kk_j$, the estimate on $\mathcal{E}f$ in $T^{p,q}_{\sigma_q}$ is a consequence of the extrinsic characterization \eqref{equiv} (applied with $m=1$) and Proposition \ref{prop:Stokes-Triebel}.
+The same observation pertaining to the velocity field gives $\|\overline{u}\|_{T^{p,q}_{s_q}}\leq C\|f\|_{\dot{F}^{-1/q}_{p,q}(\rn)}$.
+To see this, we simply write